Skip to content

 Description+

 Students learn mathematics by confronting a novel problem and building the new mathematics needed to solve it, just as mathematicians would.
-Learning in this way, students discover the power of their own thinking and gain confidence that extends well beyond mathematics.
+By learning in this way, students discover the power of their own thinking and gain confidence that extends well beyond mathematics.

 Book Features: